GraphSAINT/GraphSAINT/README.md

 ## Features

 As stated in the paper, GraphSAINT can be easily extended to support various graph samplers, as well as other GCN architectures.
-To add customized sampler, implement the a new sampler class in `./graphsaint/cython_sampler.pyx`.
+To add customized sampler, implement the new sampler class in `./graphsaint/cython_sampler.pyx`.

-As for the GCN architecture, right now higher order graph convolutional layers are already supported in this codebase.
+As for the GCN architecture:

+* Higher order graph convolutional layers are already supported in this codebase.
 Just specify the order in the configuration file (see `./train_config/README.md`, and also `./train_config/explore/reddit2_rw.yml` for an example order two GCN reaching 0.967 F1-micro).
-We will add support for JK-Net (Jumping Knowledge GCN) soon.
+* We will add support for Jumping Knowledge GCN (JK-Net) soon.
+JK-Net adopts the neighbor sampling strategy of GraphSAGE, where neighbor explosion in deeper layers is not resolved.
+We believe the graph sampling technique of GraphSAINT can be naturally applied to the architecture of JK-Nets.

 ## Dependencies